CABOMETYX Hispanic female patient portrayal

 • Drink through a straw

-• Talk to your oncology doctor about over-the-counter medications that can be used for the pain
+• Talk to your oncology doctor about over-the-counter medicines that can be used for the pain

 • Eat soft foods that can be swallowed easily